-Citation-based and altmetric measures can show impact of individual research publications.
-They can help answer the following questions about individual publications:
+Citation-based and altmetric measures can show impact of an individual research publication.
+They can help answer the following questions:

-Measures of Excellence: In Web of Science platform, you can see article-level metrics in the "Citation Network" panel (see the screenshot on the left).
-You note that this article has been cited 40 times (citation rate).
-Additionally, WoS provides information showing how the citation rate (in this case, 40) looks in relation to similar publications (benchmark).
+In Web of Science, you can see article-level metrics in the "Citation Network" panel (see the screenshot below).
+You note that this article has been cited 5814 times (citation rate).
 If the publication places in the top 1% of similar publications (defined by subject area and age), it is given a Highly Cited status (an indicator of excellence).
 For exceptionally highly cited papers published within last two years, a Hot Paper status is awarded (a good indicator of early impact).